 Recommending Amendments

 The examiner should not suggest amendments merely because he thinks they will improve the wording of the description or claims.
 A pedantic approach is undesirable; what is important is that the meaning of the description and the claims should be clear.
 Although the examiner is not obliged to do so, he should try to indicate to the applicant those amendments which would avoid a negative statement in the international preliminary examination report if a demand for international preliminary examination is filed.
 It must be emphasized that it is not part of the duty of the examiner to invite the applicant to amend the international application in a particular way to meet an objection, since the drafting of the application is the applicant’s responsibility and he should be free to amend in any way he chooses provided that the amendment removes the deficiency and otherwise satisfies the requirements of the PCT.
 However, it may sometimes be useful if the examiner suggests, at least in general terms, an acceptable form of amendment; but if he does so, he should make it clear that the suggestion is merely for the assistance of the applicant and that other forms of amendment will be considered.
-The form of the amendment should be as prescribed in Rule 66.8(a).
+The form of the amendment should be as prescribed in Rule 66.8.

 Consideration of Responses to the Written Opinion